 - Record some information that only the child or young person will know this may help later in confirming their identity.

-If there is a clear risk of violence or forced marriage and the risk is imminent, it may be necessary to take emergency action to remove the child or young person from home in order to protect them and prevent the travel abroad.
+If there is a clear risk of violence/abuse or forced marriage and the risk is imminent, it may be necessary to take emergency action to remove the child or young person from home in order to protect them and prevent the travel abroad.

-Children or young people may run away from home to escape the threat of violence face particular difficulties.
+Children or young people may run away from home to escape the threat of violence/abuse face particular difficulties.
 Agencies may be criticised for providing support and protection to a child or young person who has run away from home, and for failing to share information about the child or young person's whereabouts with the family.
 The first consideration must be for the child or young person's safety and welfare.

 Any child or young person who has run away from home should be spoken to on their own to establish why they ran away.
-Issues related to Honour Based Violence may come to light at this time.
-If the child or young person is at risk of violence, it may not be in their best interests to disclose any information to their family, friends, or members of their community until their continued safety has been secured (see Joint Protocol for Children Missing from Home or Care).
+Issues related to Honour Based Abuse may come to light at this time.
+If the child or young person is at risk of violence/abuse, it may not be in their best interests to disclose any information to their family, friends, or members of their community until their continued safety has been secured (see Joint Protocol for Children Missing from Home or Care).